 Conclusion on ufpls vs drawdown

 Flexi access drawdown (FAD) and Uncrystallised funds pension lump sum (UFPLS) and Drawdown are useful planning options for retirement.
 Each has its advantages and disadvantages.
 The best option depends on your circumstances.
-Please get in touch with us if you would like to learn more about the best option.
+Please get in touch with us if you would like to learn more about our pension advice service.